Arizona Cardinals General Manager Steve Keim Suspended After Pleading Guilty To Extreme DUI

 The Arizona Cardinals have suspended General Manager Steve Keim for five weeks after news that he pleaded guilty to extreme DUI Tuesday.
 ESPN reports that the team has also fined him $200,000 that will be donated to Mothers Against Drunk Driving.
 During his suspension, Keim can not have any contact with the team and can not be on facility grounds.
 The NFL had the option to impose additional penalties but has chosen not to do so.
 He will return to his position with the Cardinals only after undergoing counseling and an evaluation and completing a DUI education course.

-Keim was arrested in Chandler, Arizona on July 4 on suspicion of DUI.
-Police and court records indicate that his blood alcohol level tested out at.193.
-The legal limit in Arizona is.08.
-The range for extreme DUI is.15 to.19, putting the GM barely short of a super extreme DUI charge.
+Keim was arrested in Chandler, Arizona, on July 4 on suspicion of DUI.
+Police and court records indicate that his blood alcohol level tested out at .193.
+The legal limit in Arizona is .08.
+The range for extreme DUI is .15 to .19, putting the GM barely short of a super extreme DUI charge.
 Details about any legal repercussions weren’t immediately available.

 In a statement, the team called Keim’s behavior “indefensible and completely unacceptable.”
-Keim issued his own statement in which accepted his punishment.
+Keim issued his own statement in which he accepted his punishment.

 “Once again, I apologize to everyone who has been negatively impacted by my actions and incredibly poor judgment, in particular the Cardinals, our fans and my family.
 I fully deserve and accept the punishment that has been issued.
 My goal is to do everything I can to grow from this personally and help others learn from my inexcusable behavior.”